abhishekarya1/Hash-Define-myNotes/content/spring-boot/exception.md

 ## Validations
 Use `starter-validation` dependency to apply validations on fields.

 Many annotation based validations can be specified in POJOs directly.
-When we convert (deserialize) from JSON to POJO, failing a validation will throw `MethodArgumentNotValidException` which is sent as a `BAD_REQUEST` status by Spring.
+When we convert (deserialize) from JSON to POJO, failing a validation will throw `MethodArgumentNotValidException` which is sent as a HTTP status `400 - Bad Request` by Spring.
 We need to **trigger** these validations (see below section) unless we are using them in JPA entities.
 ```java
 @NotBlank(message="Please provide value for name!")		// optional message
 private String name;